The Singular Angle of Nonlinear Systems: Introduction

 When systems become more complex, e.g., nonlinear systems, the notion of phase (or angle) is not well understood.
-The well-known passivity \cite{Vidyasagar:93, Van:17} has been considered as a description of phasic flavor in nonlinear systems by some researchers \cite{Rantzer:19} for a long time.
-Nevertheless, we think that the passivity is only qualitatively phase-related \cite{Chen:20j}.
-Recently, we developed a phase definition \cite{Chen:20j, Chen:20c} for a class of stable nonlinear systems from an input-output perspective.
-The key idea behind this definition is to complexify real-valued signals by using the analytic signal and Hilbert transform \cite{King:09}, since the notion of phase (or angle) arises naturally in a complex domain.
+In \cite[Sec.~6.3]{Zames:66_2}, George~Zames explicitly asked what the notion of \emph{phase-shift} is for nonlinear systems, and anticipated a stability condition involving ``\emph{loop absolute phase-shift}'' being less than $\pi$.
+For a long time, passivity \cite{Van:17} has been considered as a description of phasic flavor for nonlinear systems \cite{Rantzer:19,Sepulchre:97}, since it is related to an absolute phase-shift constraint being at most $\pi/2$ in SISO LTI systems.
+The passivity theorem is thus treated as one realization of the anticipation in \cite[Sec.~6.3]{Zames:66_2}.
+Nevertheless, one may find that the passivity is only \emph{qualitatively phase-related} \cite{Chen:20j} and its connection to some ``phase constraints'' for nonlinear systems is ambiguous.
+Moreover, nonlinear extensions of negative imaginariness \cite{Zhao:22_NI, Ghallab:22} and counterclockwise dynamics \cite{Angeli:06} are as well qualitatively phase-related due to their SISO LTI understandings.
+There are also some early representative works \cite[Sec.~7.2]{Khalil:02}, \cite{Chua:79, Rugh:81, Billings:94} on investigating phasic information of nonlinear systems based on frequency-domain approximations.
+Recently, the authors of \cite{Chen:20j, Chen:20c} developed a phase definition for a class of sectorial nonlinear systems from an input-output perspective, and established a nonlinear small phase theorem for stability analysis as one successful realization of the aforesaid Zames' anticipation.
+The core idea behind the definition in \cite{Chen:20j} is to complexify real-valued signals by using the analytic signal and Hilbert transform, since the notion of phase arises naturally in a \emph{complex} domain.
+What if we stick to a \emph{real} domain?
+Can we still associate a nonlinear system with some phase (or angle) values?
+The answer is affirmative.